giulianavll/personal-site/content/authors/admin/_index.md

 #email: "julissavillanuevallerena@gmail.com"
 ---

-Julissa Villanueva is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Julissa Villanueva is a Ph.D. in Computer Science.
+She completed her Master and PhD studies at the Laboratory of Logics, Artificial Intelligence and Formal Methods (LIAMF) of the Computer Science Department of IME-USP, where she worked on projects related to probabilistic models and robust analysis.
+She has experience working on academic and applied projects in the areas of machine learning and natural language processing.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.